mentorLAB/blog-mtn/README.md

 `import axios from 'axios';`

 #### Methods
-For eact type of HTTP request you will use the appropriate axios method:
+For each type of HTTP request you will use the appropriate axios method:

 `axios.get()`
 `axios.post()`